kyma-project/kyma/docs/serverless-v2/02-01-serverless-v2.md

 8. KSC creates these resources:

     - Service Placeholder - a Kubernetes Service which has exactly the same name as the KService but [has no selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) (does not point to any Pods).
 Its purpose is only to register the actual service name, such as `helloworld`, so it is unique.
+This service is exposed on port `80`.

     - Revision - a Kubernetes Service that KSC creates after any change in the KService.
 Each Revision is a different version of the KService.
 Revisions have selectors and point to specific Pods in a given Revision.
 Their names take the `{service-name}-{revision-number}` format, such as `helloworld-48thy` or `helloworld-vge8m`.